Data Centers in Novokuznetsk

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Novokuznetsk, as of September 2025.
-Businesses require private network extensions, such as PNI or wavelength services, to connect to cloud provider networks in major hubs like Moscow for secure, high-performance access.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps in Novokuznetsk, enabling access to 0 cloud regions locally, as of September 2025.
+The nearest major cloud access points are in Moscow.
+Businesses requiring dedicated cloud access typically use private network extensions like PNI or wavelength services to connect to these hubs.

-Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Interconnection is handled through private peering arrangements or is routed through major national exchanges located in larger Russian cities.
+Internet Exchange Points (IXPs): Public peering is limited within the city.
+Most network peering is conducted privately between carriers or routed through the major internet exchanges in larger Russian cities like Moscow.

 Power Analysis